openculinary/diagnostics/README.md

-# RecipeRadar Python Template
+# RecipeRadar Diagnostics

-This repository provides a template for building RecipeRadar web application services in Python.

-A single endpoint and corresponding empty test are provided, along with dependencies to build and run the service.
+ This service provides tools and information that aid investigation of data quality and application stability issues.

 ## Install dependencies